You are viewing this course for September start 2024

 In your fourth year you will study:

-You will also get to take part in an intensive residential course, which includes sessions on planning a project, communication, and self-management skills and structured group work on presenting and assessing projects.
+You will also undertake an extended project and get to take part in an intensive residential course, which includes sessions on planning a project, communication, and self-management skills and structured group work on presenting and assessing projects.

 How will I be taught?